Fill4/sigs_diff/README.md

 ./sigs_diff -v -p
 ```
 and when prompted, select the location of the frequencies file and click Enter.
-The command -p shows the plots of the final fit and the final parameters will be printed to a file Results_diff.
+The command -p shows the plots of the final fit and the final parameters will be printed to a file results_diff.
 More commands and ways of executing the code are available and can be consulted here: __to be added__

 ## Testing